 There are a variety of damages that the relatives of the deceased person can be compensated for under the Wrongful Death Act.
 These may include medical expenses incurred prior to the death, burial and funeral expenses, loss of income, loss of support and services, property damages, and more.
 Additionally, a surviving spouse of the decedent can recover damages for loss of companionship and protection as well as pain and suffering.
 The decedent’s minor child may claim compensation for losing parental companionship, guidance, or instruction.

 The damages determination is a complicated one that takes the decedent’s circumstances into account.
 For example, one relevant factor will be if the decedent was the primary wage earner.
-Other factors that may be considered include the decedent’s earnings at the time of the death, the last known earnings if the decedent was unemployed, and potential future earnings.Explore Your Options After an Accident in Hollywood with a Skilled Pembroke Pines Wrongful Death Attorney
+Other factors that may be considered include the decedent’s earnings at the time of the death, the last known earnings if the decedent was unemployed, and potential future earnings.Explore Your Options After a Fatal Accident with a Wrongful Death Attorney in Pembroke Pines